Bahi genealogy registers: Preservation and digitization

 Traditional genealogy in India is a dying practice due to urbanization, migration abroad, the impact of the Internet, modern technology, and monetary and economic concerns.
 The children of some pandas are not following the traditional occupation or have moved out of the city that contain the pilgrimage sites, leading to issues regarding the long-term survival of the records.
 During the Kedarnath floods, some records were lost and pandas were killed.

 Since 1981, the Genealogical Society of Utah has been assisting with the maintenance of the records.
 The Genealogical Society of Utah is associated with the Church of Jesus Christ of the Latter Day Saints.
-In a 1985 article, it was reported that the Genealogical Department of the Church of Jesus Christ of Latter-day Saints was microfilming the records at Haridwar through the use of two cameras.
+In a 1985 article, it was reported that the Genealogical Department of the Church of Jesus Christ of Latter-day Saints (LDS Church) was microfilming the records at Haridwar through the use of two cameras.
 The institution also microfilmed genealogical registers from other places of pilgrimage besides Haridwar, such as at Kurukshetra, Pehowa, Chintpurni, Jawalapur and Jawalamukhi.
-One contract for the Mormon Church to microfilm the bahi records stated that the church would pay 25 paisas per microfilmed page.
-The records are kept at the Granite Mountain Records Vault in the United States, owned by the Mormon Church.
+One contract for the LDS Church to microfilm the bahi records stated that the church would pay 25 paisas per microfilmed page.
+The records are kept at the Granite Mountain Records Vault in the United States, owned by the LDS Church.
 Microfilmed records of bahis from Haridwar and Kurukshetra can be accessed via the National Archives of India, courtesy of the Genealogical Society of Utah.
 The Mormons have a religious belief regarding knowing the names of past ancestors in-order to retroactively baptize them, which motivates them to collect genealogical data from all over the world.
 However, the Mormon effort to microfilm the records has been controversial as while many pandas freely offered their records to be microfilmed by the church, the church has not made the records they microfilmed available to the pandas.
 In 1990, the Mormon effort to microfilm the bahi registers ended due to them not being able to win-over the trust of the pandas.
 FamilySearch has published some of the records online, arranging them by the pandit's name, their area of service, and then by the volume numbers or year ranges associated with the registers.

 In February 2025, the National Archives of India announced it was planning on creating a publicly-accessible database of genealogical records sourced from pothis kept in the collection of pandas (priests) from Gaya, Kashi, Prayagraj, Kedarnath, Ujjain, Badrinath, and other places of pilgrimage where familial genealogical records are kept and maintained.